Grouper/Cuttlefish/README.md

 _Rory, from now on all of your Groupers are on us.
 Plus we'll screen every one you go on using your fresh algorithm._

 _For everyone else, Rory's algorithm now has a target on it.
-If you can beat his score, you can join him as a life-long VIP._
+If you can beat his score, you can join him as a lifelong VIP._

 ## Cuttlefish Challenge